laminlabs/lamin-blog/docs/launch.md

 import lamindb as ln
 import polars as pl

-# Connect to the database
 db = ln.DB("laminlabs/1000genomes")

-# Retrieve the collection
 collection = db.Collection.get("hVu9puwdRGskm1I6")

-# Confirm the schema contract for these files
-collection.schema.describe()

-# Open the collection as a lazy Polars dataframe
 with collection.open(engine="polars") as df:
     chrom = "1"
     lo, hi = 150_000_000, 200_000_000